at-cg/ChainX/README.md

 # ChainX

 ChainX is a tool that computes co-linear chaining costs between an input target and query sequences.
 It supports global and semi-global comparison modes.
 A unique aspect of ChainX is that it supports anchor overlaps and gap costs.
-The output chains are close to optimal in practice.
+The output chains are either optimal or close to optimal in practice.

 For a pair of sequences, computing chaining cost can be orders of magnitude faster than computing edit distance.
 Moreover, chaining cost and edit distance correlate well with each other.
 As a result, ChainX can serve as a faster alternative to estimating edit distance.
 More details about the algorithm are available in our [paper](#pub).